JOSEW383/lapiz-de-encanto/README.md

 ## Development with Dev Containers (VS Code)

-You can use [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) for an integrated development environment, with hot-reload and real-time changes in all three services (API, Admin, and Frontend).
+You can use [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) for an integrated development environment, with hot-reload and real-time changes in all three services (lde-api, lde-admin, y lde-frontend).

+The configuration for the development containers is located in the `.devcontainer/` folder at the root of the project.

 ### Prerequisites